jpush/aurora-imui/ReactNative/README.md

 ### MessageList custom style

-**In android, if your want to define you chatting bubble, you need to put a drawable file in drawable folder, and that image file must be [nine patch drawable file](https://developer.android.com/reference/android/graphics/drawable/NinePatchDrawable.html), see our example for detail.**
+**In android, if your want to define your chatting bubble, you need to put a drawable file in drawable folder, and that image file must be [nine patch drawable file](https://developer.android.com/reference/android/graphics/drawable/NinePatchDrawable.html), see our example for detail.**
 - sendBubble: PropTypes.string -- The name of the nine patch file.